What is Wireless Home Theater?

 A variation of Wifi, known as Miracast, is also being implemented in the home theater environment.
 Miracast is a point-to-point, that allows both audio and video content transfer between two devices without the need to be near a WiFi Access Point or router.
 For full details, including specific examples on how it can be used, read my article: Miracast Wireless Connectivity.

 Another form of wireless connectivity appearing on the scene is the transmission of high definition content from a source device, such as Blu-ray Disc player to an HDTV or Video projector.

 Currently, this is accomplished by connecting an HDMI cable from the source device to an accessory transmission box that sends the signal wirelessly to a receiving box that, in turn, is connected to the HDTV using a short HDMI cable.
-Currently, there are two competing camps, each supporting their own group of products: WHDI and Wireless HD.
+Currently, there are two competing camps, each supporting their own group of products: WHDI and Wireless HD (WiHD).

 Another ingenious technology that eliminates wired connections, actually isn't truly wireless, but utilizes your own house wiring to transfer audio, video, PC, and internet information through a house or office.
 This technology is called HomePlug.
 Using special converter modules that plug into your own AV wall outlets, the consumer can access all audio and video signals coming to and from your home theater components (see diagram).
 Audio and video signals simply "ride" on top your regular AC current.